 Photography: Meiwen Wang Photography3 of 10

 If your reception is happening at a venue other than the ceremony site, a reception card lets you move extra information (like the party's address) onto another sheet.
 This is especially useful if you're short on room on the actual invite.

 Photography: Lucy Munoz Photography4 of 10

-In the technological and ecological age, mentioning the wedding website on your invitation is completely acceptable.
-Place the web address, or URL, in the lower left corner of the invitation, in the spot traditionally used for noting R.S.V.P. information.
-If your invitation is getting crowded, a business-card-size enclosure can convey this data (it can function as an at-home card as well, giving people your post-wedding contact info for their address book).
+Mentioning the wedding website on your invitation is completely acceptable—it's 2018, after all!
+Place the URL in the lower left corner of the invitation, in the spot traditionally used for noting RSVP information.
+If your invitation is overcrowded, a business card-sized enclosure is all you need to convey this information to your guests.

-Guests sometimes wonder what to wear to a wedding; you can tip them the wink by adding a line to the lower right corner of the invitation indicating "black tie" or other information.
-If the hint you want to give gets a little more complicated (for example, "wear lawn-friendly shoes"), a separate card might be useful.
+Guests always wonder what is or isn't appropriate to wear to a wedding.
+The quick answer?
+It all comes down to dress code.
+Tip them off by adding a line to the lower right corner of the invitation, indicating "black-tie," "casual," or something in between.
+If the hint you want to give is a little more involved (for example, "wear lawn-friendly shoes"), a separate card might be useful.

 Swipe here for next slide

-Since a change in marital status is often accompanied by a change of address, and sometimes a change of name, this small card is a way to let people know how to contact you -- and how to address you -- after the wedding.
-The title usually reads: "At Home," and was followed by the date you would return from your honeymoon, or your wedding date itself: "After May 22, 2010."
-Nowadays, you can include your cell phone, e-mail address, and website, if you wish to share them.
+Since a change in marital status is often accompanied by a change of address (and in some cases, a change of name!) this small card is a way to let people know how to contact you—and how to address you—after the wedding.
+You may also want to include your new home phone number, e-mail address, and website, if you wish to share them.